Periodontal Treatment in Aurora, IL

 - Swollen or red gums

 - Pain or sensitivity

 You may have one or all of the symptoms.
-The faster you seek treatment, the better your chances are for recovery and preventing tooth loss or other health complications.
+The faster you seek gum disease treatment in Aurora, IL, the better your chances are for recovery and preventing tooth loss or other health complications.

 Advanced Periodontal Disease

 In its advanced stages, gum disease requires treatment to prevent tooth and bone loss.
 Periodontitis, or advanced gum disease, is a chronic bacterial infection below your gumline.